RegioneER/RerUserDates/README.md

 ## FAQ

 __I would like to see a demonstration...__
-Just take a look at _screenshots_ directory.
+Just take a look at _screenshots_ .

-__Is there any user interface configuration?__
-No, any.
-You don't have to configure things, only to activate or deactivate the plugin.

 __Can I donor to you?__
 No, we can't accept donations because we're a Government Organization.
 Our donation links official Piwik project, simply help them to help us.